Tax Sale, Certificates, and Tax Deeds

 As a tax certificate investor, you are responsible for researching the properties on which you purchase liens.
 All purchases of County-held certificates are final and will not be canceled or refunded.
 Florida Statute Chapter 197.432 provides additional information on holding tax certificates.
 Florida Statute Chapter 197.502 contains information if the tax certificates are not redeemed in a timely manner.

 A bidder must hold the tax lien certificate for a minimum of two (2) years from April 1 of the certificate issue year to apply for Tax Deed to the property.
 The sale of a tax deed by the Duval County Clerk of Court will result in the issuance of a tax deed from the property owner to the tax deed applicant or the highest bidder for the deed.
 For an investor to obtain a Tax Deed to the property the investor must hold the tax lien certificate for a minimum of two (2) years from April 1 the year the certificate was first issued.
-As an example, a 2005 tax certificate purchased at the tax certificate sale on June 1, 2006, would have to be held until April 1, 2008, before the certificate holder could apply to bring the property to a tax deed sale.
+As an example, a 2006 tax certificate (2005 tax year) purchased at the tax certificate sale, would have to be held until April 1, 2008, before the certificate holder could apply to bring the property to a tax deed sale.
 Tax Deed applications are currently accepted online.
 To apply for tax deed the applicant must go to http://realtda.com and:

 Please direct any questions regarding Tax Deed Applications to Taxcollector@coj.net.